andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01b-fjordin.md

 swamp on the roof of the world

 Asgard at the right hand of Odin
+Squishy slosh of the mountaintop swamp.

+swamp on the roof of the world elysian sanctuary

 The trailhead for our hike sits above the town of Aurland, a stone's throw down